Skip to main content

 How does product velocity compound over time for bootstrapped startups?

-Every feature you ship creates a surface area for user feedback, which informs the next feature.
+Every feature shipped creates surface area for user feedback, which informs the next feature.
 Over years, this creates a flywheel: more features attract more users, more users generate more data, more data improves the product.
-Funded startups often optimize for metrics that impress investors (growth rate, team size) rather than metrics that compound (user retention, feature depth, organic word-of-mouth).
+Mailchimp built this flywheel for 20 years before selling for $12 billion.
+Funded startups often optimize for metrics that impress investors rather than metrics that compound like user retention, feature depth, and organic word-of-mouth.

 Should a startup prioritize fundraising or building product?

-Build first, raise when (or if) you need to.
-The strongest fundraising position is having a product that users already love — it shifts the power dynamic from 'please fund my idea' to 'here's what's already working, capital will accelerate it.'
-Many successful companies (Basecamp, Mailchimp, GitHub pre-acquisition) built for years before raising — or never raised at all.
+Build first, raise when or if you need to.
+The strongest fundraising position is having a product that users already love.
+It shifts the power dynamic from please fund my idea to here is what is already working and capital will accelerate it.
+Mailchimp, Basecamp, GitHub, Zoho, Atlassian, and Shopify all built for years before raising or never raised at all.

 0%